-As explained in the report, some individuals may wish to have the UBC/Sun Life plan as well as either the Johnson or RTO plan.
+As explained in this document, some individuals may wish to have the UBC/Sun Life plan as well as either the Johnson or RTOERO plan.

-MEDOC Travel Insurance, which is also provided by Johnson, is available for those who want standalone travel insurance without additional EHC insurance.
+MEDOC Travel Insurance, which is also provided by Johnson, is available for those who want stand-alone emergency medical travel insurance (with trip cancellation and trip interruption insurance) without additional EHC insurance.

-Note: The coverage listed in the chart is per insured person unless otherwise indicated.
+Notes: The coverage listed in the chart is per insured person unless otherwise indicated.